bmidgley/flamebot/README.md

 The sample app included here presents a user interface that lets you drop virtual flags, calibrate the compass, follow the virtual flag path, shoot a picture.
 Provided you have a FirefoxOS phone and the brookstone wifi racer you'll be in business.
-You see the current state machine expanded to highlight the current state when it's running.
+You see the state machine expanded to highlight the current state when it's running.
 You can also expand and collapse the hierarchy to see the other states.